Pathway to Early Learning and Childcare (NQ) @ SCQF Level 5

 Information and Interview Session Requirements

-During the interview session, we will ensure your application meets the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
-It is therefore important that you prepare well for this.
-Please come prepared to either write about or discuss the following:
+We will ensure the entry requirements, and your aspirations and career plan are appropriate for the course and the level of course you have applied for.

 Course Content